inclusivenaming/website/content/language/evaluation-framework.md

 See also the
 [implementation path document](/language/implementation-path) for a discussion of how changes in different portions of your project have different levels of impact on your users.

-# First-order-concerns
+# First-order concerns

-- The term perpetuates bias or stereotypes in a manner that is harmful to any historically underrepresented group of people.
+- The term perpetuates bias or stereotypes in a manner that is harmful to any historically underrepresented group of people/
 - The term is overtly disparaging towards any historically underrepresented group of people.
 - The term is loaded, problematic or politically charged outside of technology contexts, even if the language is itself etymologically neutral.

 ## Questions to ask

 - Does the term refer to a group of people in contexts outside of technology?
-If so, are these
 - Is the term potentially disparaging in other contexts?
 - In discussion of the term, are opinions strongly split, even if the term isn’t directly harmful?